bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 * Release date of Multilanguage.

 == Upgrade Notice ==

+= V1.1.0 =
+We fixed not saving data error when switching between tabs.

 = V1.0.9 =
 We added post updating when the plugin is deactivated for some time.
 We fixed the bug with adding Russian language.